 On August 6th, 2013, a lawsuit was filed in Sacramento County Superior Court in an attempt to stop demolition of Boeing buildings in Area IV at the Santa Susana Field Laboratory (SSFL) site.

-THE USEPA, the United States Nuclear Regulatory Commission (NRC) and the California Department of Public Health (CDPH) have each been involved.
+A. The U.S. EPA, the United States Nuclear Regulatory Commission (NRC), and the California Department of Public Health (CDPH) have each been involved.

 DTSC also received this letter from California’s Attorney General regarding the Sept.
 30th date.

 NASA Office of Inspector General Audit Report